dohsimpson/ZenTracker/README.md

 Zentracker is collecting activities at the background.
 See it in action with `ps aux | grep zentrackerd`.

 Get the daily summary with command `zentracker`, press `q` to exit.
+Get yesterday's summary with `zentracker -1`, and so on.

 ## Architecture
 ZenTracker consists of 2 components: a tracking daemon that checks the front-most application every minute; and a cli script that generates a summary for the tracked activities of the day.